sureshvairamuthu/kinetics-i3d/README.md

 `evaluate_sample.py`

-File reads numpy file for sample video stored under data folder To run the example codef from deepmind
+File reads numpy file for sample video stored under data folder

+To run the example code from deepmind

 `$ python evaluate_sample.py`

 `i3d_load2videos.py` File allows to pass two types of files for two models for classifying.

-RGB video for rgb model optical flow video for flow model To run the file
+RGB video for rgb model optical flow video for flow model

+To run the file

 `$ python i3d_load2videos.py --eval_type =joint --rgbvideo = [filename] --flowvideo= [filename]`

 `i3d_flowconversion.py` File allows to pass one RGB video and converts it to opticalflow video if you choose joint or flow model for classification.

 To run the file

 `$ python i3d_flowconversion.py --eval_type =joint --rgbvideo = [filename]`

 `opticalflow.py` File with optical flow conversion code.
 The path to the video file to be converted is added inside the code and not passed as an argument.

 To run the file

 `$ python opticalflow.py `